ValRCS/RCS_Python/Git_Workflow.md

 * git pull is like two commands into one
 * git fetch + git merge pulls changes from default origin(this repo) into your local repo and merges them

+## Edit/Move Files in local clone from command line terminal
+* git status for status
+* git add . from project root to stage changes
+* git status to make sure
+* git commmit -m "My helpful commit message" to commmit **locally**
+* git push origin to push back to master repo (Github will ask to login and pw if no SSH set)

 ### Various workflows: https://www.atlassian.com/git/tutorials/comparing-workflows